Eburitus/lquery/README.md

 # lquery
 Librequery module to Drupal to create queries for the sites.

-LibreQuery is meant as free as possible.
-Theres no license selected but me as a starter of project, am not interested about licensing.
-I just hope that it's for use.
+LibreQuery comes with MIT license to allow modifications and distribution as well as possible.
+If you know any better license, please contact me.

 Requeirements:
 -Drupal 7.44